 Crate training is a great place to start after bringing your pup home.
 Jenkins shares some of the main reasons you should get your dog used to their crate:

-You should start crate training your pup as soon as you bring them home, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+You should start crate training your pup as soon as you bring them home, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 Here are some of her tips to get you started:

 Teaching your pup how and where to use the bathroom properly is super important.
 “By teaching your puppy where and when to relieve themselves, you can help them avoid accidents in the house.
 You will also make life easier for yourself, as you won't have to constantly clean up after your pup.”